-The updated mineral resource estimate has been prepared, supervised, and reviewed by an Independent qualified person ("QP") Finley Bakker, P. Geo. of A-Z Mining Consultants and has an effective date of November 17, 2021.
-The estimate methodology, parameters and metal prices utilized remain largely unchanged from the September 14, 2020 mineral resource statement and therefore the Corporation does not intend to file an updated technical report.
-The Mineral Resource estimate was classified into indicated and inferred categories in accordance with CIM Definition Standards on Mineral Resources and Reserves adopted by the CIM Council on May 10, 2014.
+The mineral resource estimate has been prepared, supervised, and reviewed by an Independent qualified person ("QP") Finley Bakker, P. Geo. of A-Z Mining Consultants and has an effective date of November 17, 2021.
+The updated estimate methodology, parameters and metal prices utilized remain largely unchanged from the September 14, 2020 mineral resource statement and therefore the Corporation did not file an updated technical report.
+The Mineral Resource estimate was classified into Indicated and Inferred categories in accordance with CIM Definition Standards on Mineral Resources and Reserves adopted by the CIM Council on May 10, 2014.